SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Trying to read from something undeclared in general produces an error in most programming languages, in sh however it merely produces an empty string.
 In JS, a declared but unitialized variable has the value undefined.
 In most other languages, reading from an unitialized variable produces an error.
 In python there is no such thing as variable declaration (however, using a name you haven't used before still creates an error)
+Redeclaration may or may not produce an error.
+In JS, it does not produce an error for var, but does for const and let.

 <h3>Sigils<h3>